NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Equipment Effects/Effect_ Belt of the Five Kings (Allies).md

-Granted by [[Equipment/Belt of the Five Kings|Belt of the Five Kings]] when your ally activates it.
+Granted by [[Belt of the Five Kings|Belt of the Five Kings]] when your ally activates it.

 *Source: Pathfinder Core Rulebook*
 *OGL*